harness/developer-hub/docs/continuous-delivery/shared/jira-approval-steps.md

 In **Issue Key**, enter the Jira issue key of the issue you want to evaluate.

-In **Retry Interval**, set how long the step should wait to fetch details again for calculating Approval or Rejection criteria .
+In **Retry Interval**, set how long the step should wait to fetch details again for calculating Approval or Rejection criteria.

 ### Option: Use an Expression in Issue Key